Aldridge's season-high 39 lead Spur past Thunder 121-112

 TIP-INS

-Thunder: The Thunder’s last win in San Antonio was Dec.
+Thunder: Oklahoma City’s last win in San Antonio was Dec.
 25, 2014.
 Russell Westbrook had 34 points and 11 assists in the 114-106 victory. … Mike Muscala played one minute.
 Muscala has played just 22 minutes in five games after signing with the Thunder in the offseason.

 UP NEXT